 The high street giant’s record on the environment is so poor, it is dubbed the “dirtiest bank in Europe” by campaigners.

-Between 2016 (after the landmark Paris Agreement on climate change was signed) and 2022, Barclays sunk more than $190.5 billion (£148.4 billion) into oil, coal and gas projects.
-This makes it the UK and Europe’s highest financier of fossil fuels, according to the Banking on Climate Chaos 2023 report.
+In 2023 alone, Barclays sunk $24.22 billion (£19.18 billion) into oil, coal and gas projects.
+This makes it the UK and Europe’s highest financier of fossil fuels (and ninth worldwide), according to the Banking on Climate Chaos 2024 report.

-From 2015 to 2020, Barclays provided $132 billion (£105 billion) for oil and gas drilling in the Arctic – one of the world’s most sensitive and important habitats.
-It is the seventh-largest global funder of tar sands and the biggest in Europe.
+From 2016 – when the Paris Climate Agreement was reached – to 2023, Barclays provided $5.3 billion (£4.2 billion) to tar sands projects, according to research by Urgewald for the Global Oil and Gas Exit List 2023.
 In April 2023, Barclays finally committed to scaling down its investment in tar sands following intense pressure from shareholders.
 However, it came under fire for failing to update its oil and gas policy.

-Research by Ethical Consumer magazine also highlights ethical issues with Barclays’ approach to animal rights, human rights, workers’ rights, arms and military supply, political activities, anti-social finance and tax conduct.
+Research by Ethical Consumer magazine highlights major ethical issues with Barclays’ approach to animal rights, human rights, workers’ rights, arms and military supply, political activities, anti-social finance and tax conduct.

 2. HSBC (including First Direct)

 HSBC has the highest gender pay gap of all the UK banks.
-Women at HSBC earn on average just 54.8p for every £1 paid to male colleagues, according to the company’s 2022 gender pay gap report.
+Women at HSBC earn on average just 51.7p for every £1 paid to male colleagues, according to the company’s latest gender pay gap report.
+This pay gap was just 0.2 per cent than the previous year.

 HSBC has long been one of the world’s biggest financiers of fossil fuels.
-From 2016 to 2022, it funded fossil fuel companies to the tune of $144 billion ( This includes contributing $55 billion to some of the world’s “most devastating fossil fuels projects” such as oil and gas extraction in Argentina’s Vaca Muerta region.
-Last year, following long-running investor pressure, HSBC made a landmark announcement that it will no longer finance new oil and gas fields.
+From 2016 to 2023, it funded fossil fuel companies to the tune of $192.2 billion (£152 billion).
+This includes contributing $55 billion (£43.6 billion) to some of the world’s “most devastating fossil fuels projects” such as oil and gas extraction in Argentina’s Vaca Muerta region.
+In 2022, following long-running investor pressure, HSBC made a landmark announcement that it will no longer finance new oil and gas fields.

 3. Lloyds Bank